gulp-cookery/gulp-chef/README.md

 });
 ```

+#### Dynamic Configuration / Template Variable Realizing

+Some stream processors (e.g., "gulp-recipe-eachdir") programmatically modify and/or generate new configurations.
+The new configuratuin are injected to recipe's configuration at runtime.
+And templates with `${var}` syntax are realized with resolved variables.

+#### Configuration Schema

+Configurable-gulp-recipes uses "[json-normalizer](https://www.npmjs.com/package/json-normalizer)" to normalize json configuration.
+You can use it to support property alias, type convertion, default values, etc.

 #### Development / Production Mode

 Configurable recipes don't have to worry about development/production mode.
 Configurations are resolved for that specific mode already.

-#### Configuration Schema

-Configurable-gulp-recipes uses "[json-normalizer](https://www.npmjs.com/package/json-normalizer)" to normalize json configuration.
-You can use it to support property alias, type convertion, default values, etc.

 ## Task